The Justice Statement

 Depending on the complexity of your case, you may also incur other charges.
 Some of these common fees are:

-For a full list of the fees involved, please refer to the First Schedule and Third Schedule to the Employment Claims Rules 2017.
-The First Schedule can be viewed here and the Third Schedule can be viewed here.
+For a full list of the fees involved, please refer to the First Schedule to the Employment Claims Rules 2017.
+The First Schedule can be viewed here.

-The ECT may, at any stage of proceedings, refer the matter to mediation.
+The ECT may, at any stage of proceedings, refer the matter to mediation, conciliation or counselling.

 Back to the top